shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 # Problems in Current Route Origin Registry

-This section outlines several challenges faced by the current route origin registries in distinguishing legitimate MOAS events from malicious MOAS incidents, such as route hijacking.
+This section outlines several challenges faced by the current route origin registry in distinguishing legitimate MOAS events from malicious MOAS incidents, such as route hijacking.

 ## Security Risks from Partial Adoption